Light controlled THz plasmonic time varying media: momentum gaps, entangled plasmon pairs, and pulse induced time reversal: Supplementary Material

-In the following, we focus on the quasi-1D geometry of Fig.\ref{fig:slab} where the wavevector $\mathbf{q}$ is represented by the number $q$.
-We subject this Hamiltonian to canonical quantization.
+In the following, we focus on the quasi-1D geometry of Fig.\ref{fig:slab} where the wavevectors $\mathbf{q}$ are replaced by the wavenumbers $\pm q$.
+We subject the Hamiltonian (\ref{eq:Entangled_Ham_Suppl}) to canonical quantization.
 Creation and anihillation operators are defined as

 and canonical quantization is implemented by demanding